stfmarkov/project-detailer/README.md

 Project Detailer lets you:

 1. **Create projects** — Organize your work into separate, focused spaces
-2. **Add details freely** — Use a simple form to capture any information, as brief or detailed as needed
+2. **Add context freely** — Capture any information manually or upload documents
+3. **Manage tasks** — Track what needs to be done with AI-assisted task creation
-3. **Ask questions naturally** — Chat with your project using AI that *only* knows what you've documented
+4. **Chat with your project** — Ask questions using AI that *only* knows what you've documented
+5. **Extract insights** — Archive conversations into searchable context entries

 The AI doesn't hallucinate or make things up.
 If something isn't in your project data, it tells you — keeping your source of truth reliable.